Board of Directors

 An aviation enthusiast and pilot, Trish is proud to have served as President of the Canadian International Air Show with full responsibility for Canada’s largest air display.

-After receiving a BSc. from the University of Toronto, she completed her CA and CMA designations and holds the ICD.D designation from the Institute of Chartered Directors.
+Trish is a CPA, CA and CMA, holds a B.Sc. from the University of Toronto and holds the Institute of Corporate Directors Director designation.
 She lives in Burlington with her husband Rick.

 David Kerr is a senior legal executive who provides strategic counsel to executives and management in diverse business sectors.
 His broad perspective is gained from progressive experience in professional advisory and governance roles.
 He is adept at risk identification, negotiation and solution facilitation in collaboration with diverse parties across public and private sectors.

 David is an attorney with Axiom Law, an entity that provides senior in-house counsel services to its clients.
 He previously held legal and governance positions at Meridian Credit Union, Computershare Trust Company of Canada; Manulife Financial Corporation, and as an Associate Lawyer with Cassels Brock & Blackwell LLP.
-David is also a member of the Canadian Corporate Counsel Association.
+David has a Chartered Director designation from The Directors College/DeGroote School of Management and is also a member of the Canadian Corporate Counsel Association.

 David received his B.A. from Marietta College (Ohio), his LL.B. from the University of Western Ontario and was admitted to the Bar in 1996.
 David lives in Burlington with his wife Melanie and their two sons.

-Sherry Smith is a retired Human Resources executive and realtor with Century 21 Future Realty Inc. She has 30+ years of human resources and management experience that spans the retail, health sciences and telecommunications industries.
+Sherry Smith is a retired Human Resources executive and realtor with Century 21 Miller Real Estate Ltd. She has 30+ years of human resources and management experience that spans the retail, health sciences and telecommunications industries.

 Ms. Smith most recently served as Senior Vice President of Total Rewards at Loblaw Companies Limited where she was responsible for Compensation, HR Services and HR Systems.
 A seasoned Human Resources executive, Sherry has extensive experience in the areas of compensation, benefits and HR operations.
 Sherry began her career at Nortel Networks where she spent more than 20 years in various leadership roles working in a large and complex global HR organization.
 Prior to joining Loblaw, she held the position of VP, Global HR Services at MDS Inc.